-Although it was almost ten years ago when the first multimedia extension, MAX-1, was introduced by HP, today multimedia extensions are usually programmed in assembly language and using libraries and intrinsic functions [2].
+Although it was almost ten years ago when the first multimedia extension, MAX-1, was introduced by HP, today multimedia extensions are usually programmed in assembly languages and using libraries and intrinsic functions [2].

-A promising alternative is to compile programs written in highlevel languages directly to MME instructions.
+A promising alternative is to compile programs written in high-level languages directly to MME instructions.
 Because of the similarity between multimedia extensions and vector processors, one may naturally consider applying traditional vectorization techniques to multimedia applications.
 However, satisfactory results are yet to be obtained for the vectorization of realistic multimedia programs on MME.
-Our experiments showed that less than 6% of the core loops in the Berkeley Multimedia Workload (BMW) can be vectorized by a state-of-the-art commercial MME compiler.